ugo-emekauwa/intersight-account-reset-tool/README.md

       ```py
       exempt_devices = ["ABV1304000V", "EZL252770MU", "WIA344370GE"]
       ```
     - Combinations of attributes for different devices can also be used as well for exemptions.
-Here is an example of three entries using a serial number for the first device, a hostname for the second device, and a product ID for any device that is a Cisco HyperFlex HX220c M5 All Flash server node:
+Here is an example of three entries using a sample serial number for the first device, a sample hostname for the second device, and a product ID for any device that is a Cisco HyperFlex HX220c M5 All Flash server node:
       ```py
       exempt_devices = ["ABV1304000V", "hostname1@company.org", "HXAF220C-M5SX"]
       ```